 - Your diploma from high school (grade 12, M6, or the result of an approved equivalency examination), you will need a GPA of at least 2.00

-- If English is not your first language, then that you must demonstrate sufficient knowledge of English (TOEFL 61 internet-based, or IELTS 6.0).
+- If English is not your first language, then that you must demonstrate sufficient knowledge of English (TOEFL 61 internet-based, or IELTS 6.0 with at least 2 years’ validity).
 (Note: Students exempt from English testing requirements are passport holders of Australia, Canada, Ireland, New Zealand, the United Kingdom and the United States).

 - If you have a TOEFL score below 61 or an IELTS score below 6.0 you can still study at the International College!
 We will require you to study full-time in Payap’s Intensive English Foundation Program until you pass the advanced level B2 on Payap’s English Entrance Examination (OOPT- Oxford Online Placement Test).
 Once you have passed the English proficiency test you will be admitted into your degree of choice.
 The Intensive English Foundation Program gives you a great opportunity to improve on your English skills whilst still being part of the university.

 - If you are within Thailand you may submit a TOEFL or IELTS result or you may take the Payap English Test (OOPT).

 - When you are sending your TOEFL score to International College Payap University, use the code number 5948 when indicating the institution that should receive your score.

 A: To make it easier to understand the process I have put together two flow chats, 1 for undergraduates and 1 for graduates.
 (See flow chats for more information)